 Anxiety can often take the form of ruminating over all the things we need to do, and all the things that could go wrong when we do them or don’t do them properly.

 Writing them all down on a list serves two functions:

 1) It eases any anxiety you might have about forgetting to do things you need to do.

 If you have trouble getting off to sleep, making a list like this can be a good thing to do towards the end of the day.
-Hopefully you’ll find it helps you to go to sleep without worrying about what need to remember the following day.
+Hopefully, you’ll find it helps you to go to sleep without worrying about what you need to remember the following day.

 11) Do the thing you’ve been putting off doing for the last few weeks